Link-/starred_search/README.md

 ## Usage

 ```
-starred_search
+Usage: starred_search [OPTIONS] [ARGS]...

+  Search your or any other user's starred repositories on GitHub for a keyword.

+Options:
   -h, --help
     Show this message and exit.

   -u, --user <handle>
     Any GitHub handle.
 Example: link-

   -c, --cache-dir <directory>
     Directory you want to store the cache file in.
 Example: /tmp/.cache

   -f, --find <keyword>
     The keyword you want to search for.
 Example: es6

+  -l, --limit <number>
+    Limit the search results to the specified number.
+Default is 10

-    -v, --verbose
+  -V, --verbose
     Outputs debugging log

+  -v, --version
+    Outputs release version
 ```

 ### Example output